PlunetBusinessManager/SOAP-API-Samples/README.md

 Please note that there is a settings section to define the target url and some other information

 ### quotes.py
 The quotes.py allows to retrieve quotes with a certain status alongside with the items and detailed pricelines.
 Please note that there is a settings section to define the target url and some other information

+### orders.py
+The quotes.py allows to retrieve quotes with a certain status alongside with the items and detailed pricelines.
+Please note that there is a settings section to define the target url and some other information